Creamy Southern Butter Beans

 Ingredients

-• 1 lb dried large lima beans (butter beans) picked over and rinsed
+• 1 pound dried large lima beans (butter beans) Sorted and rinsed; soak overnight in lightly salted water or quick-soak per Step 1

-• 1.25 tsp kosher salt more to taste
+• 3/4 teaspoon kosher salt Plus more to taste

 Instructions